ParhamAhmadi/PersianMaterialDateTimePicker/README.md

 6. [License](#license)

-## Using Material Date/Time Pickers
+## Using Persian Material Date/Time Pickers
 The library follows the same API as other pickers in the Android framework.
 For a basic implementation, you'll need to